clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

 :guilabel:`Finish` button to create your virtual network.

-Now that you have created your virtual network, you can close the `QEMU/KVM Connection details` dialog box and return to the main screen.
+Now that you have created your virtual network, you can close the `QEMU/KVM Connection details` dialog box and return to the Virtual Machine Manager main console.
 You are ready to create your VM.

 Create a new virt-manager virtual machine
 *****************************************

-To create a new VM you can either select `file > New Virtual Machine` or click on the `Create a new virtual machine` icon on the right side of the ribbon.
+To create a new VM you can either select `file > New Virtual Machine` or click on the `Create a new virtual machine` icon on the left side of the ribbon.
 This will launch the `New VM` dialog box, shown in figure 4 below.

 .. figure:: figures/virtmgr/virt-manager-04.png